d0ms0n/Temptasty/README.md

 - nginx 1.23.3

 # Component overview
+The application consists of five components: a sensor, a frontend, a backend, a reverse-proxy and a database.
+The sensor collects temperature readings and sends them to the backend, which stores them in the database.
+The frontend displays the readings in a chart.
+The reverse-proxy takes the calls from browser or sensor and roots them to the correct direction.

 ![component model](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/d0ms0n/Temptasty/master/components.iuml)

 ## Sensor

-Then mock sensor is an Alpine Linux docker image with a bash script, which emits randomized numbers between 10 and 300.
-This numbers, embedded in a json format, will be sent to a receiver url, or otherwise prints the json to stdout.
+The sensor is a mock device that generates randomized temperature readings between 10 and 300 degrees Celsius.
+The sensor runs in an Alpine Linux docker container and sends the readings to a receiver URL.

-You can configure the script via environment variables.
-Possibilities are:
+You can configure the sensor by setting environment variables such as:

 - RECEIVER_URL=https://temptasty.org/measurements
 - SLEEP_TIME=5

-The format looks like:
+The produced json format looks like:

 ```json
 {